cmry/omesa/README.rst

 .. _spaCy: https://spacy.io/

 Omesa currently heavily relies on ``numpy``, ``scipy`` and ``sklearn``.
-To use "_Frog" as a Dutch back-end, we strongly recommend using "_LaMachine".
-For English, there is a "_spaCy" wrapper available.
+To use Frog_ as a Dutch back-end, we strongly recommend using LaMachine_.
+For English, there is a spaCy_ wrapper available.

 Omesa Only - End-To-End In 2 Minutes
 ------------------------------------